 (Information provided by Public Health Madison Dane County's Director of Environmental Health and Environmental Epidemiologist)

-The maps are meant to be an estimation of the service areas of the wells, averaging a range of operational conditions over the course of a year.
-Service areas for any well can change based on season, weather conditions (i.e. drought, heavy rainfall), loss of service at nearby wells, or other unforeseen changes in system operation
+The information is meant to be an estimation of the service areas of the wells, averaging a range of operational conditions over the course of a year.
+Service areas for any well can change based on season, weather conditions (i.e. drought, heavy rainfall), loss of service at nearby wells, or other unforeseen changes in system operation.

 Unfortunately, cleaning up known contamination at Truax Air Field will not decrease PFAS detections at Well 15 for years or perhaps decades.
 It takes 35 to 50 years for PFAS to travel in groundwater from the air base to the well.
 We believe the chemicals we're seeing in the well now were used at the air base several decades ago.

 The sources of PFAS at other city wells are currently unknown.

 How much PFAS has been found in Madison water?

 Madison Water Utility has been conducting advanced testing of the city’s 23 water wells looking for PFAS compounds.
 Most wells with PFAS detections show trace amounts of a mixture of several types of the compounds, many of which are at levels too low to accurately measure.

 Find detailed results for wells with PFAS detections here.

 Low Level Detection

 Well 15 E. Washington Ave.